openstack/oslo.config/doc/source/reference/defining.rst

 An option may optionally be made available via the command line.
-Such options must be registered with the config manager before the command line is parsed (for the purposes of --help and CLI arg validation):
+Such options must be registered with the config manager before the command line is parsed (for the purposes of --help and CLI arg validation).

+Note that options registered for CLI use do not need to be registered again for use from other config sources, such as files.
+CLI options can be read from either the CLI or from the other enabled config sources.

 .. code-block:: python